M66B/FairEmail/FAQ.md

 Encryption is [Autocrypt](https://autocrypt.org/) compatible.
 For security reasons received messages are not decrypted automatically.

+The decrypted message text and decrypted attachments are stored.
+If you want to undo this, you can use the *resync* message 'more' menu.

 Inline PGP in received messages is supported, but inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.